Amritha-07/Car-Inventory/README.md

 ## Features

 - Employees can register, login, add, update, delete, and search cars in the inventory.
+- Employees can also bill the cars purchased by the customers
-- Customers can register, login, view, filter, and sort cars in the inventory.
+- Customers can register, login and view cars in the inventory.
 - The application displays the details of each car, such as model, year,

 ## Instructions and Usage